Doncic injury puts playoff status in doubt as Mavs top Spurs

 AP Sports Writer

-Doncic, who led Dallas with 26 points, nine assists and eight rebounds, called for the medical staff while reaching for his calf after play was stopped and almost immediately went to the locker room.
+Among several ominous signs for the Mavericks was this: When he left with the injury, Doncic was leading the Mavericks in points (26), assists (nine) and rebounds (eight).
+He still was at game’s end.

-Coach Jason Kidd said after the game he didn’t have any update on the injury, but Doncic’s status could be in doubt with fourth-seeded Dallas set to open the playoffs next weekend against Utah.
+“Hopefully it’s not too serious,” said Kidd, who said he hadn’t met with Doncic or the head of the club’s medical staff, Casey Smith, before talking to reporters after the game.

-The Mavericks had a chance to move up the third seed, but needed New Orleans to beat Golden State when the Pelicans were resting several regulars.
+The fourth-seeded Mavericks could have moved up a spot, but needed New Orleans to beat Golden State when the Pelicans were sitting several regulars.
 The Warriors won 128-107.

-The Spurs were already locked into the final spot in the play-in tournament as the 10th seed in the Western Conference.
-Keldon Johnson scored 24 points for San Antonio, which will play ninth-seeded New Orleans on Wednesday.
-The winner plays the loser between No 7 seed Minnesota and the eighth-seeded Los Angeles Clippers for the No. 8 seed.
+The Spurs were already locked in to the final spot in the Western Conference play-in tournament as the 10th seed, set to play at ninth-seeded New Orleans on Wednesday.
+The winner plays the loser between No. 7 Minnesota and the eighth-seeded Los Angeles Clippers.

-Kidd said before the game the club wanted to treat it as a dress rehearsal for the playoffs even if it didn’t mean moving up from the fourth seed.
+“I can’t wait,” said Keldon Johnson, who led the Spurs with 24 points.
+“I feel like it’s time for us to prove some stuff.
+I feel like everybody’s got that mindset, and we all know we can do it as long as we do it together.”

-Doncic had played his normal rotation, going the entire first quarter and part of the second.
-He was on the verge of playing all of the third quarter when he pulled up with the injury.
-He left with 2:24 remaining in the quarter.
+Doncic would have been serving a one-game suspension against the Spurs if the NBA hadn’t rescinded his 16th technical foul, assessed two nights earlier when he complained to officials about a non-call in a blowout victory over Portland.

 Dorian Finney-Smith scored all of his 16 points in the third quarter, when Dallas broke a 59-59 halftime tie by outscoring San Antonio 38-23.
 The Mavericks held on in the fourth quarter with a lineup filled by players not in the rotation.